 Number of flights

 For many years since Narita Airport’s controversial opening in the 1970s, it was by design Japan’s primary international hub.
 That changed in 2010 when its new international terminal opened, and accelerated in the years leading up to the doomed Tokyo 2020 Olympics.
-Some international carriers moved most or all of their flights to Narita!
-With this being said, a majority of international flights still arrive at Narita, including virtually all flights on low-cost carriers, including the new Zipair.
+Some international carriers moved most or all of their flights to Haneda!
+With this being said, a large number of international flights still arrive at Narita, including virtually all flights on low-cost carriers, such as the new Zipair.